 For shorter-term/last minute changes to availability, you can override the calendar availability.

-How to close a diary permanently?
+How do I close a diary permanently?